The professors in this program are wonderful. They make themselves available whenever you need...

 - About SJU

-Bachelor of Science in Professional and Liberal Studies Career Outlook
+BS in Professional and Liberal Studies: Career Outlook

 How much is a college degree worth?
 According to the U.S. Census Bureau, a worker with a bachelor’s degree will earn about $1.2 million more over a typical 40-year career than someone with only a high school diploma.
 In a single year, government data show a college graduate earns, on average, an extra $29,184 on top of the average income earned by those without a degree*.